tmtxt/tmtxt.github.com/_posts/2013-04-08-emacs-async-file-copying-with-rsync-update.md

 progress separately from my currently working windows.
 Moreover, after finishing copying, it will show the message and automatically close the progress window after 5 seconds.
 Also, the rsync progress window can not be selected by call other-window.
-As a result, the rsync feature now does not affact my current work.
+As a result, the rsync feature now does not affect my current work.
 I can continue what I'm currently doing while leaving rsync take care of my files.